 These measurement tests were conducted at the PCTEST Engineering Laboratory, Inc. facility in New Concept Business Park, Guilford Industrial Park, Columbia, Maryland.
 The site address is 6660-B Dobbin Road, Columbia, MD 21045.
 The test site is one of the highest points in the Columbia area with an elevation of 390 feet above mean sea level.
 The site coordinates are 39° 11'15" N latitude and 76° 49' 38" W longitude.
 The facility is 1.5 miles north of the FCC laboratory, and the ambient signal and ambient signal strength are approximately equal to those of the FCC laboratory.
 There are no FM or TV transmitters within 15 miles of the site.
-The detailed description of the measurement facility was found to be in accordance to ANSI C63.4 on January 27, 2006 and Industry
+The detailed description of the measurement facility was found to be in compliance with the requirements of § 2.948 according to ANSI C63.4 on January 27, 2006 and Industry Canada.